richardbergquist/java-multicodec/Readme.md

 | upd      | 0x0111 | 0x00      | 0xA1E9D3D8EC | 0x011100A1E9D3D8EC | 0x [011100] [A1E9D3D8EC] -> udp   |

-Pros
+##### Pros
 - Codec prefixes are explicit and unambiguous
 - Common simple rule applied across all codecs

-Cons
+##### Cons
 - Breaking change for the in-use single byte codecs
 - Relies on no codecs ending in the reserved byte (e.g. `0x00`), which is an implicit rule that is too easily broken for new codec additions.
 - Any codec that ends in the reserved byte (e.g. `0x00`) must be reassigned to a value that does not. e.g. `p256_pub`(`0x1200`) must be reassigned.

-Recommendation:
+##### Recommendation:
+- Not recommended.
 - This will break a number of existing implementations that assume single byte codec in order to optimise to a simple rule.
- - The optimisation is in favour of the newer multibyte codecs that are in a draft
- - The optimisation breaks many of single byte codec that are in permanent state.
+- The optimisation is in favour of the newer multibyte codecs that are in a draft over single byte codecs that are in permanent state.
- - Not recommended.

-##### Solution B : Careful selection of codecs that avoids clashes
+#### Solution B : Careful selection of codecs that avoids clashes
 The bytes used in the codec prefix need to be unambigious.
 The multibyte codec values that are in draft need to be re-assigned so there is no possible clashes.

-Pros
+##### Pros
 - Codec prefixes are explicit and unambiguous
-- Non breaking change for the in-use single byte codecs
+- Non-breaking change for the in-use single byte codecs

-Cons
+##### Cons
 - Any multibyte codec that clashes with a single byte codec must be reassigned to a value that does not clash.
-- Large reassignment exercise of multibyte codecs
+Large reassignment exercise of multibyte codecs
-- Relies on an implicit rule that subtle and embedded into the codec selections.
-Will likely be broken again for new codec additions for those that are unaware of the clashing issue.
+- Relies on an implicit subtle rule that is embedded into the codec selections.
+The rule will likely be broken for new codec additions that are unaware of the clashing issue.

-Recommendation:
+##### Recommendation:
+- Weakly viable, but not recommended.
-- Possible, but will result in a significant refactoring and bulk reassignment process for a significant proportion of the  multibyte codecs.
+- Will result in a significant refactoring and bulk reassignment process for a significant proportion of the multibyte codecs.

-##### Solution C : Use of a reserved character delimiter, but only for multibyte codecs
+#### Solution C : Use of a reserved character delimiter, but only for multibyte codecs
-The bytes used in the codec prefix need to be unambigious.
+The bytes used in the codec prefix need to be unambiguous.
-1. Pick an unused reserved byte (e.g. `0x00`) ("rb")
+1. Pick an unused reserved byte (rb) (e.g. `0x00`)
 2. Create rule that allows single byte codecs, so long as they do not start with the reserved byte (`0x00`).
-3. If a multiple byte codec is adopted it must start and end with the reserved byte (`0x00`).
+3. If a multiple byte codec is adopted then it must start and end with the reserved byte (`0x00`).

-Example.
+##### Examples

 | name     | code   | reserved byte | sample data  | example encoding     | decoding: [rb?][codec][rb?] [data]         |
 |----------|--------|---------------|--------------|----------------------|--------------------------------------------|